RocketRace/RocketRace/README.md

 I'm [Olivia (RocketRace)](https://en.pronouns.page/@RocketRace) — a student studying embedded systems in Finland.
 I'm a big fan of creating novel (often silly) programming projects, and an even bigger fan of making something visual with them! **If you care to support my projects (covering hosting and other essential payments), I would be quite thankful!** [At the moment, I accept donations through LiberaPay.](https://liberapay.com/RocketRace/)

-My main languages at the moment are Python, Rust and Typescript, but I pick up languages pretty quickly -- maybe because I've designed some!
+My main languages are Python, Rust, Scala, Typescript, C. I pick up languages pretty quickly -- I've also designed* some!

-## Esoteric Programming Languages
+## Esolangs

 I've made [plenty of esoteric programming languages](https://esolangs.org/wiki/user:RocketRace).
 (I've even implemented a few of them, haha.)
 Here's a sample: